wkalt/puppetdb/README.md

 If all went well, the output from curl should echo back the same class JSON object that you submitted.

-Now, we'll create a group that uses this class.
+Now, you can create a group that uses this class.

 ```sh
 curl -X PUT -H 'Content-Type: application/json' \